arcana-network/docs.arcana/includes/text-snippets/ca/xcs_feature.md

     With no unified balance or chain abstraction, user cannot spend any USDT on Scroll unless they use a bridge to convert tokens.

-    With basic unified balance and chain abstracted transaction, user can spend 18 USDT on Scroll.
+    With basic unified balance and chain abstracted transaction, user can spend *18 USDT on Scroll*.

-    XCS feature lets user spend 18 USDC on Scroll which is not possible with basic unified balance.
+    XCS feature lets user spend **18 USDC on Scroll** which is not possible with basic unified balance.

     | Intent | No Unified Balance / CA | Unified Balance  |  Unified Balance + XCS |
     |:---|:---|:---|:--- |